-Getting started with a noncredit certificate is a 3 step process:
+Entering a noncredit certificate program at FIT is a three-step process:

 In order to enter a noncredit certificate program, students must register, attend, and complete the first course in their chosen program.
 There is no application or admissions process for the noncredit classes, so students need only follow the link to our website to register.
 You can register for as many classes as you like, just be advised that courses with pre-requisites must be completed in order.